Evhann/Portal/README.md

 # Portal

-⚠This game is not [Portal](https://store.steampowered.com/app/400/Portal/)!⚠
+⚠This game is not the [Portal](https://store.steampowered.com/app/400/Portal/) source code!⚠

 A Portal clone made in Python using Ursina and Panda3D.